keheintz/PyReduc/docs/index.md

 5) transform.py: We also have a preliminary script that can fit a 2d chebychef polynomium to the pixel to wavelength relation.
 Makes rectified 2d-spectrum as output.

+6) background.py: this is for background subtraction without having to use the trace of a source (similar to background in IRAF/twodspec).

 ### Code philosophy

 Let's first make something quickly that works.
 Then we can refine it.
 Otherwise, I fear it will just go nowhere.
 We will assume that the science-file and arc-lamp file are made before running these reduction scripts.
 Scripts to produce these files will also be written (some of it is there : mkspecbias.py and mkspecflat.py).